obonaventure/cnp3/book/network/principles.rst

 .. index:: NBMA, Non-Broadcast Multi-Access Networks

 The third type of datalink layers are used in Non-Broadcast Multi-Access (NBMA) networks.
 These networks are used to interconnect devices like a LAN.
 All devices attached to an NBMA network are identified by a unique datalink layer address.
-However, and this is the main difference between an NBMA network and a traditionnal LAN, the NBMA service only supports unicast.
+However, and this is the main difference between an NBMA network and a traditional LAN, the NBMA service only supports unicast.
 The datalink layer service provided by an NBMA network supports neither broadcast nor multicast.

 Unfortunately no datalink layer is able to send frames of unlimited side.
 Each datalink layer is characterised by a maximum frame size.
 There are more than a dozen different datalink layers and unfortunately most of them use a different maximum frame size.
-The network layer must cope with the heterogeinity of the datalink layer.
+The network layer must cope with the heterogeneity of the datalink layer.

 The network layer itself relies on the following principles :